rchillyard/Flog/README.md

 In such a case, add the second parameter (after the function) to explicitly give the field names in order.
 Normally, of course, you can leave this parameter unset.

-Please see worksheets/FlogExamples.sc for examples of usage.
+Please see _worksheets/FlogExamples.sc_ for examples of usage.
 Additionally, see any of the spec files, especially _FlogSpec_ for more definition on how to use the package.

 ### Variations
+_Flog_ is a case class which has two members: _loggingFunction_ and _errorFunction_.
+Normally, you will use the defaults for these.
+However, if you do want to provide your own, then you need to understand their type, another case class:

+    case class LogFunction(f: String => Any, enabled: Boolean = true)

-It is possible to change the behavior of the _Flog_ instance by invoking one of the methods:
+It is also possible to change the behavior of the _Flog_ instance by invoking one of the methods:

     def disabled: Flog
     def withLogFunction(logFunc: LogFunction): Flog